efung7994/glizzy-gallery/readme.md

 # Next Steps

 - [ ] Create a model for toppings
-- [ ] Allow users to share their glizzies with each other
+- [ ] Allow users to share their glizzies
-- [ ] Store created toppings in database so that they can be added by any user
+- [ ] Record created toppings in the database so that they can be added by any user